Simple Turmeric Roasted Cauliflower Head

 Baked cauliflower head in a white plate

-You can also serve this turmeric roasted cauliflower with several sauces, such as this 5-Ingredient Delicious Lemon Herb Tahini Sauce, or some sour cream or lightly spiced yogurt (natural/Greek dairy yogurt or dairy-free almond).
+You can also serve this turmeric roasted cauliflower with several sauces, such as this 5-Ingredient Delicious Lemon Herb Tahini Sauce, or some sour cream or lightly spiced yogurt (natural yogurt/Greek dairy yogurt or dairy-free almond).
 You could also serve with a hot sauce, herby green pesto type drizzle (like this Delicious Vegan Basil Pesto (with pistachios)), etc.

 Roasted cauliflower can be stored in an airtight container in the fridge for between 4-5 days.
 It is also freezer friendly for between 2-3 months.